joshuadavidthomas/llm-uv-tool/README.md

 ## Why use this?

-When you install LLM as a standalone CLI tool using uv's tool feature (`uv tool install llm`), the standard plugin installation mechanism (which uses pip) doesn't play well with uv's isolated environment approach.
+When LLM is installed as a standalone CLI tool using uv's tool feature (`uv tool install llm`), LLM's standard pip-based plugin installation mechanism conflicts with uv's isolated environments.
+This means actions like upgrading LLM (`uv tool upgrade llm`) removes all your installed plugins, forcing repeated reinstallation.

-This plugin attempts to solve that problem by:
+  │

-1. Tracking which plugins you've installed
+llm-uv-tool solves this issue by:

-2. Ensuring those plugins are preserved when installing/uninstalling
+1. Tracking installed plugins persistently.
-3. Providing a consistent installation experience that works with uv's tool system
+2. Intercepting `llm install` and `llm uninstall` commands to correctly manage plugins within the uv tool context.
-4. Maintaining the same API and user experience as the built-in LLM install/uninstall commands
+3. Ensuring a consistent and familiar experience that mirrors the built-in LLM commands.

-Using this plugin helps ensure your LLM plugins remain properly installed when using uv's tool system.
+By handling the underlying uv interactions, this plugin ensures your chosen LLM plugins remain installed and functional across upgrades and other tool management operations.

 ## License